 Arguably one of the most vital reasons why it pays to acquire customer data is to help refine and guide marketing strategy.
 Once again, data gives marketers the ability to test and refine campaigns and make changes if necessary.
 The ability to track engagement, conversions, and more is a key indictor of whether a program is performing according to plan.
 Although it’s difficult to make big changes to more traditional advertising campaign, such as print, digital solutions make this versatility more possible.
 This allows marketers and designers to refine copy, make changes to imagery, or change the experience completely.
 Without instant access to data, organizations may spend millions of dollars on a marketing campaign that falls flat.
 Today, data and digital solutions allow marketers to pivot and make changes as needed.
 This is not only a massive time and cost savings to any business, but a way to maximize profits.

 Additionally, this gives marketers the ability to tailor and personalize experience according to consumer preference.
 Marketers are now able to effectively segment data and target consumers that are most relevant.
 Thus, making the most out of marketing messages, and creating varied content to meet the needs of differing buyer personas.
 A great example of this use of dynamic content is Campbell’s Soup campaign.
-Watch the video below to understand how they did it:

 3. Monetizing data